 Meet our majestic lions!

 Monarto Safari Park is home to one of Australia’s largest lion prides.
-With three adult females and five adult males, the lion habitat is always a hive of activity!
+With three adult females, five adult males and four cubs, the lion habitat is always a hive of activity!

 The females within the pride consist of sisters Nia and Husani, who were born in April 2013.
 They are joined by their half-sister, Makena, who was born in June of the same year.
 Each lioness has their own distinct personality and characteristics but all share a love for a tasty treat of turkey pieces and basking in the sun under the shade of the trees in their habitat.

 Nia and Husani’s brother, a male named Jelani, shares his exhibit with older male Inkosi, who was born in 2007 as part of Monarto Safari Park’s first-ever litter.
 Our pride then grew again in 2018 when we welcomed three new brothers, Kashka, Kubwa and Kito, from Werribee Open Range Zoo in Victoria.
 Keepers are hoping these new males will bring the pitter-patter of little paws to Monarto Safari Park in the future!

 The lions have a ball hanging out with each other and have an extensive enrichment collection including bowling balls, different sized barrels and ocean buoys.
 As for their favourite treats… when you’re a hungry lion, everything is delicious!

 At present, our older males, younger males and females are all housed separately.